one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 • summer heat

-North Carolina is rumored to have an El Niño summer this year, which means temperatures may be far hotter than they normally are.
+This summer North Carolina is expected to have hot temperatures, high humidity, and thunderstorms.
+The Farmer’s Almanac predicts several “hot spells” in July and August where temps will be higher than normal.
 Even though summer is often the ideal time to play outdoors, prepare for the summer heat (or rain) with this toolbox of fun indoor activities to keep your child safe.

 10 Ways to Beat the Heat at Home